sarinaziraksima/sarinaziraksima/README.md

-The background color is `#ffffff` for light mode and `#000000` for dark mode.

-- 👋 Hi, I’m @sarinaziraksima
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 A summary about me:

 > I hold my bachloars degree in Electrical Engineering - Electronic field - from Tecnology University of Sahand.
 I hope this account would indicate my codding skills.
+My bachloar thesis was ""

 <h2>codding languages:</h2>